Square: Related topics

+Minkowski–Bouligand dimension or box-counting dimension involves squares to determine the fractal dimension of a set in Euclidean space or metric space, the squares are named "boxes".
+The fractal dimension of a set is attainable by lying on an evenly spaced grid and counting the number of squares required to cover the set.
+The method of box counting is used when the grid is finer.

 Mathematical puzzles that include squares are square arrays that are filled with numbers in Sudoku with generalized symbols in Latin square, and with color or blank in nonogram, as well as paradoxical optical illusions such as the missing square puzzle and the chessboard paradox.
+The Langton's ant, in cellular automaton, is a two-dimensional square lattice consisting of a black-or-white colored grid wherein an ant assigns the combination of those colors and its current direction of motion.

+A square trisection is a dissection problem of cutting a square into multiple pieces and then reassembling them into three identical squares.
+Tarski's circle-squaring problem challenges the equidecomposability between a square and a circle; that is, cutting the disc of a circle into finitely many pieces and reassembling them into a square.

 Inscribed squares

 The Calabi triangle and the three placements of its largest square.
 The placement on the long side of the triangle is inscribed; the other two are not.

 A square is inscribed in a curve when all four vertices of the square lie on the curve.
 The unsolved inscribed square problem asks whether every simple closed curve has an inscribed square.
 It is true for every smooth curve, and for any closed convex curve.
 The only other regular polygon that can always be inscribed in every closed convex curve is the equilateral triangle, as there exists a convex curve on which no other regular polygon can be inscribed.

 For an inscribed square in a triangle, at least one side of the square lies on a side of the triangle.
 Every acute triangle has three inscribed squares, one for each of its three sides.
 A right triangle has two inscribed squares, one touching its right angle and the other lying on its hypotenuse.
 An obtuse triangle has only one inscribed square, on its longest side.
 A square inscribed in a triangle can cover at most half the triangle's area.